sakura-knoll/abyss-lab/public/data/honkai3rd/elysianRealm/signets/aponia-normal.md

 # Fifth, No Falsehood

 Valkyries start with 70 bonus Exhortation.
+Whenever Exhortation is reduced, enemies take 25% bonus Total DMG for 5s.
+Can be refreshed.

 ## Fifth, No Falsehood +1

-Valkyries start with 80 bonus Exhortation.
+Valkyries start with 70 bonus Exhortation.
+Whenever Exhortation is reduced, enemies take 30% bonus Total DMG for 5s.
+Can be refreshed.

 ## Fifth, No Falsehood +2

-Valkyries start with 90 bonus Exhortation.
+Valkyries start with 70 bonus Exhortation.
+Whenever Exhortation is reduced, enemies take 35% bonus Total DMG for 5s.
+Can be refreshed.

 ## Fifth, No Falsehood +3

-Valkyries start with 100 bonus Exhortation.
+Valkyries start with 70 bonus Exhortation.
+Whenever Exhortation is reduced, enemies take 40% bonus Total DMG for 5s.
+Can be refreshed.

 # Sixth, No Decadence

-Whenever Exhortation is reduced, enemies take 25% bonus Physical DMG and Elemental DMG for 5s.
-Can be refreshed.
+Boosts Valkyrie Total DMG by 30% and keeps Exhortation from decreasing for 15s upon QTE hitting an enemy.
+Triggering it again resets the duration.

 ## Sixth, No Decadence +1

-Whenever Exhortation is reduced, enemies take 30% bonus Physical DMG and Elemental DMG for 5s.
-Can be refreshed.
+Boosts Valkyrie Total DMG by 35% and keeps Exhortation from decreasing for 15s upon QTE hitting an enemy.
+Triggering it again resets the duration.

 ## Sixth, No Decadence +2

-Whenever Exhortation is reduced, enemies take 35% bonus Physical DMG and Elemental DMG for 5s.
-Can be refreshed.
+Boosts Valkyrie Total DMG by 40% and keeps Exhortation from decreasing for 15s upon QTE hitting an enemy.
+Triggering it again resets the duration.

 ## Sixth, No Decadence +3

-Whenever Exhortation is reduced, enemies take 40% bonus Physical DMG and Elemental DMG for 5s.
-Can be refreshed.
+Boosts Valkyrie Total DMG by 45% and keeps Exhortation from decreasing for 15s upon QTE hitting an enemy.
+Triggering it again resets the duration.